 - Chainsaws for the professional.

-The homeowners class of top-rated chainsaws are loaded with features like easy to start engines and inertia-activated chain break for increased safety.
+The homeowners class of top-rated chainsaws are loaded with features like easy to start engines and inertia-activated chain brake for increased safety.

 If you’re just learning how to safely use a chainsaw, you need to make sure you start out with one you find easy to use and control.